microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

 1. Open the `package.json` file in VS Code and note the following ACS packages are included:

-    ```bash
+    ```
     @azure/communication-common
     @azure/communication-react
     ```

+1. Double-check that you have `npm 7` or higher installed by opening a terminal window and running the following command:

+    ```
+    npm --version
+    ```

+    > NOTE: If you don't have `npm 7` or higher installed you can update npm to the latest version by running `npm install -g npm`.

 1. Open a terminal window and run the `npm install` command in the `react` folder to install the application dependencies.

 1. Open `App.tsx` and take a moment to expore the imports at the top of the file.
 These handle importing ACS security and audio/video calling symbols that will be used in the app.